kurt-krueckeberg/data-structures-cplus/notes/bsearch.rst

 Note, if the implementation language uses zero-based array indexing, when the total number of elements is even, the last index will be an odd number (total_elements - 1).

-Each time through the while-loop, the number of elements is reduced by half....
+Each time through the while-loop, the number of elements is reduced by half.

 .. code-block:: cpp